What is the Access to Medicine Index?

 Who conducted the analysis?

 The data-collection, analysis and scoring was completed in-house by a dedicated research team.
-The Research Programme Manager for the Index is Danny Edwards.
+The Research Programme Manager for the Index is James Hazel.
 Key sections of the report were submitted by the Foundation for peer reviews by independent experts, including members of the Expert Review Committee (ERC) for the Index.
 The report was also reviewed by the Chair of the ERC.

 How was the methodology for the Index developed?